 Strategies for women with PCOS

-In addition to the general recommendations described in my last article Planning to Grow Your Family?, women with PCOS should talk with their healthcare provider about the usefulness of myo-inositol.
+Women with PCOS should talk with their reproductive healthcare provider about the usefulness of myo-inositol.
 An important aspect of PCOS and metabolic syndrome that can interfere with fertility is insulin resistance.
-Inositol is a sugar considered part of the B vitamin family, though our bodies produce inositol (so, it’s not technically a vitamin).
+Inositol is a sugar considered part of the B vitamin family, though our bodies do produce inositol (so, it’s not technically a vitamin).
 Women with PCOS appear to be deficient in this substance, which is important for proper glucose metabolism.
 Fortunately, supplementing myo-inositol is fairly easy, safe and effective.
 Studies have confirmed that women taking myo-inositol as a supplement for several months experience considerably more regular menstrual cycles and ovulation.
 It has also been observed to be helpful for women with PCOS using IVF.
 Myo-inositol may reduce miscarriage and the risk of gestational diabetes.
-Some women ovulate more consistently by taking a combination product of myo-inositol and D-chiro inositol (e.g. Ovasitol), but the science is not entirely clear whether or not this strategy actually confers an advantage.
+Some women ovulate more consistently by taking a combination of myo-inositol and D-chiro inositol, but the science is not entirely clear whether or not this strategy actually confers an advantage.
 Discuss dosages and time of administration with your provider, who can also explain the usefulness of several other nutritional supplements for women with PCOS.

 Considering that glucose metabolism and insulin resistance play such an important role in many cases of PCOS, a nutrition strategy tailored to women with PCOS can make a huge difference, not only in connection with your desire to have a baby.
 I have worked with numerous women, tweaking their dietary approach over the course of several weeks and months, often with impressive results.
 A Chinese medicine practitioner, dietician or naturopath specializing in PCOS and metabolic syndrome will be a great addition to your team for guidance and feedback.
 As with many other metabolic and endocrine disorders, a foundational nutrition strategy will allow you to experience improved quality of life and likely a reduced reliance on pharmacological management.